 At the first opportunity he abandons her.
 He leads a debauched life, marries someone else and ends up in the madhouse.
-Yet Anne Truelove keeps loving Tom Rakewell, the main character in The Rake’s Progress.
+Yet Anne Trulove keeps loving Tom Rakewell, the main character in The Rake’s Progress.
 On 1 February, Dutch National Opera will present its fourth production of Stravinsky’s opera, staged by Simon McBurney.

 It’s a collaboration with Aix-en-Provence, where the opera was premièred in July 2017.
 The same vocal cast performs in Amsterdam, accompanied by the Dutch Chamber Orchestra under Ivor Bolton.
-The young American soprano Julia Bullock sings the role of Anne Truelove.
+The young American soprano Julia Bullock sings the role of Anne Trulove.
 Bullock: ‘Anne faces her emotions, learns from them and continues.
 She is a very mature woman.’

 Reading the libretto of W.H.
 Auden and Chester Kallman I can’t help asking myself what on earth Anne sees in the weakling Tom.
 Julia Bullock laughs exuberantly at my bewilderment, but then carefully chooses her words.
 ‘Tom is an intelligent, ambitious and warm person; Anne is attracted by his energy, his liveliness.
 The opening scene at once offers various dynamics, but most important is the dynamics between Tom and Anne.
 They express their mutual love.
 And whatever this implies, it must be presented as sincere and real’.